use-llm

 If the

-tool is called, the bot executes the function with the same name fromfunctions.js
+findPlantool is called, the bot executes the corresponding function fromfunctions.jsto inform the user about a suitable subscription plan.